BFarkascode/SAMD21_BootMaster/README.md

 The other particularity is that I am using Serial1 as the "output" of the master.
 This is the pre-set additional USART serial on the Adalogger and it does not exist out of the box, on, say, an Arduino UNO.

 ## User guide
 The bootmaster is rather simple regarding use.
-One needs to provide it a hex file with a specific name - "blinky.hex" in the shared version of the code, though this can be changed - and then follow the instructions published on the master's serial port.
+One needs to provide it a hex file with a specific name - "app.hex" in the shared version of the code - and then follow the instructions published on the master's serial port.
 The Arduino IDE is perfectly adequate for this.

-One sends commands to the master by writing command numbers to the serial port and then sending them to the master.
+One sends commands to the master by writing command numbers to the serial port and then publishing them to the master.
 The commands themselves are self-explanatory and match the "expected" commands that were defined within the STM32_L0 bootloader.

 The commands are:
 0 - turn on external control (necessary to "hijack" the attention of the bootloader we wish to communicate with, the bootloader on the STM32_L0 will ignore everything unless we start with this command!)